 That’s it.
-Fire up application and see what we got so far.
+Run your application and see what you got so far.

-Now our application is using standard css stylesheets.
-Our goal is to replace them with a Sass files.
+Now, our application is using standard css stylesheets.
+Our goal is to replace them with Sass files.

 I found out a nice port from Less to Sass bootstrap.
 Nice job guys!
 Sure we gonna use it.

-If you have git, simple clone the repo, if you don’t… install git :].
-Fine, if you don’t, just download zipped repo.
+If you have git, simply clone the repo, if you don’t… install git :].
+Fine, if you don’t, just download the zipped repo.

 Initialize compass project.
-Open console in root folder of web application.
+Open console in the root folder of web application.

 compass initThat will set up default compass project configuration.
 We need to change it a little bit.
 So now:

-Delete sass and stylesheet folder created in root path.
+- Delete sass and stylesheet folder created in the root path.

-So we are using one of compass built-in stylesheet (reset), main twitter bootstrap and reponsive stylesheet.
+We are now using one of compass built-in stylesheet (reset), main twitter bootstrap and reponsive stylesheet.

-compass compile Now in Content directory we have all needed stylesheets.
+Now, in Content directory we have all the needed stylesheets.